 - social history.

-Although training is offered in many different historical eras, most doctoral students produce dissertations that focus on the eighteenth, nineteenth or twentieth century.
+Although training is offered in many different historical eras, most doctoral students produce dissertations that focus on the 18th, 19th or 20th century.
 Many choose to focus on the history of North America.

 The History PhD curriculum emphasizes the following two thematic areas.